thessaly/real-time-delphi/README.md

-# Open hardware in academia
-## An experts' survey to identify policy options

 ## About the study
 ### What is a real-time Delphi exercise?
 The Delphi is a process designed to combine opinion into group consensus and identifying dissent.
 Experts from multiple backgrounds are invited to provide their opinion on pre-defined statements anonymously.